Métais-Nagata

 Jean-Bernard Métais is an unusual figure in French wine.
 Known internationally as a sculptor whose monumental works are exhibited from Le Mans to Seoul, he is also the 20th generation of his family to tend vineyards in Jasnières.
 In 1976, upon finishing his studies at Beaux-Arts de Paris, Jean-Bernard returned to Courdemanche and began vinifying the family vines — a lineage that dates back to the 16th century.

-Jean-Bernard works alongside his wife, Keiko Nagata, and their children Akito and Sola Métais-Nagata, who have recently joined as the twenty-first.
+Jean-Bernard works alongside his wife, Keiko Nagata, and their children Akito and Sola Métais-Nagata, who have recently joined as the twenty-first generation.
 Together, the family runs the domaine in rare harmony, each bringing their own sensitivity to the wines.
 The Métais family story is remarkable even in a region steeped in history: in 1740, a royal decree from Louis XV granted them the right to export their wines.
 Most of the vineyards were planted in 1903 just after phylloxera, and now the average vine age is 80 years old.

 At about 3 hectares, the vineyard is planted on a gentle, south-facing slope of soils scattered with pebbles of microcrystalline quartz.
 All vines are sculpted into gobelets, in the fashion preceding the trellis and mechanised labour.
 The parcels have never seen any herbicides, pesticides, or any products other than Bordeaux mixture.